KrantiWalke/-BERT-Transformer-Based-Sentiment-Analysis-model-for-movie-reviews-/README.md

 3. Predict sentiment for custom text inputs using the provided function.

 ## Example Usage:
-In the given script just replace/add texts and excte the script.
+In the given script just replace/add texts.
 ```python
 # Example text inputs
 texts = [